 Ahhhh San Diego!
-Home of the endless outdoor activities to enjoy with Fido.
+Home of the ultimate Dog Day of Summer, so many endless outdoor activities to enjoy with Fido right at our fingertips!
 Gorgeous beaches, parks and trails, there’s a reason they call this city Dog City USA- truly no better climate to adventure with your best friend.
-But if you hit the trails, please keep in mind, with hot and dry weather has gone down you still need to be on alert of possible RATTLESNAKES.
-I know you’re probably asking yourself, in June really?
+But if you hit the trails, please keep in mind, with hot and humid you MUST sbe on alert of possible RATTLESNAKES.
+I know you’re probably asking yourself, in July really?
 Yes, really!

 Rattlesnake season looks like it has barked upon an early spring this year.
-Sightings come as soon as late May, and early June.
+Sightings come as soon as late mid June and early July!

 Fire officials say the snakes are coming out of hibernation ahead of schedule because of our recent warm weather.
 According to the County Department of Parks and Recreation, most rattlesnake sightings occur in August and September.

 Just last year I came across one in mid- June during an afternoon run on the lagoon trails off the 5 freeway and Via De La Valle in Del Mar.
 Jogging along, minding my own business not to mention I had my headset on, when suddenly halfway through the run I noticed a big snake stretched across the center of the trail ahead of me… and instantly I knew it was a rattlesnake because the rattle was facing up!
 UGH!!
 What was even more startling was my dog Jack was off the leash, sniffing the ground like usual and could have easily been bit.
 Luckily, he didn’t notice the snake because just in time I was managed to retrieve him back towards me with a call.